bioinfo-cnb/bionmf-gpu/doc/user_guide.txt.md

 ## 10. Utilities

-In addition to *bioNMF-GPU*, there are some utility programs to make easier working with input files.
-It includes a program for binary-text file conversion, and another to generate input matrices with random data (useful for testing *bioNMF-GPU*).
+In addition to *NMF-mGPU*, there are some utility programs to make easier working with input files.
+It includes a program for binary-text file conversion, and another to generate input matrices with random data (useful for testing *NMF-mGPU*).

 ***Note:*** These programs do *not* make use of the GPU device.
 They are implemented in pure-`C99` language, and all operations are performed on the *host* (i.e., the CPU).
 Therefore, they do *not* require any CUDA-related option, configuration or software.